It’s Not Easy Seeing Green

 Red-fox dragonfly, who within space?

-We brought these poems into the wetland where the Ballona watershed becomes a brackish confluence of past and present, fresh water and salt water, pickleweed and egrets, high-rise condos and parking lots.
-Here students used their poems like storyboards, shooting 35mm photographs to represent each page of their eight page poem.
+Students wrote poems using the punk/surrealist cut-up method—wetland words were xeroxed, then cut up and reassembled.
+The poems click like nonlinear legos, glued to the insides of accordion books.
+We then brought these poems into the wetland where the Ballona watershed becomes a brackish confluence of past and present, fresh water and salt water, pickleweed and egrets, high-rise condos and parking lots.
+Here, students used their poems like storyboards, shooting with disposable 35mm cameras to represent each page of their poem.
+The final installation collected student voices and photographs into a single-channel video poem about the Ballona wetland.

-Made with the support of the Turning Point visiting artist in residence program and Friends of the Ballona Wetlands.
+It’s Not Easy Seeing Green was made with the support and collaboration of the Turning Point School’s Artist in Residence program, Rory Sloan, and Friends of Ballona Wetlands.